Towers of Function Fields over Non-prime Finite Fields: The tower

 In the following we need the concept of weakly ramified extensions of valuations.
 For simplicity, we consider only the case of complete fields. \begin{definition} Let $L$ be a field which is complete with respect to a discrete valuation and has an algebraically closed residue class field of characteristic $p>0$.
 A finite separable extension $L'/L$ is said to be weakly ramified if the following hold: \begin{enumerate} \item[{\rm (i)}] There exists a chain of intermediate fields such that all extensions $L_{i+1}/L_i $ are Galois $p$-extensions. \item[{\rm (ii)}] The different exponent $d(L'|L)$ satisfies where $e(L'|L)$ denotes the ramification index of $L'/L$. \end{enumerate} \end{definition}

 \begin{proposition} Let $L$ be a field, complete with respect to a discrete valuation, with an algebraically closed residue field of characteristic $p>0$, and let $L'/L$ be a finite separable extension. \begin{enumerate} \item[{\rm (i)}] Let $H$ be an intermediate field, $L\subseteq H \subseteq L'$.
 Then $L'/L$ is weakly ramified if and only if both extensions $H/L$ and $L'/H$ are weakly ramified. \item[{\rm (ii)}] Assume that $L'=H_1\cdot H_2$ is the composite field of two intermediate fields $L \subseteq H_1, H_2 \subseteq L'$.
-If both extensions $H_1/L$ and $H_2/L$ are weakly ramified, then also $L'/L$ is weakly ramified. \end{enumerate} \end{proposition} \begin{proof} See \cite{recent}. \end{proof}
+If both extensions $H_1/L$ and $H_2/L$ are weakly ramified, then also $L'/L$ is weakly ramified. \end{enumerate} \end{proposition} \begin{proof} This follows using techniques from \cite{recent}.
+See \cite{recent}. \end{proof}

 By Propositions \ref{prop:EtH}, \ref{prop:G s+1/G s} and item\,(i) of Proposition\,\ref{prop:weakly ramified}, the extensions $\widehat{E}_1/G_1$ and $G_s/G_1$ are weakly ramified.
 We conclude from item (ii) of Proposition \ref{prop:weakly ramified} that